Frequently Asked Questions

 How do people enrol in your program?

-We partner with public hospitals to conduct outreach and offer enrolment to pregnant women and families with young children.
-See below for questions about our hospital partnerships.
+We do a variety of outreach strategies.
+We partner with hospitals to conduct outreach and offer enrollment to pregnant women and families with young children.
+We go door-to-door in resource-constrained neighborhoods and ask if new parents would like to receive reminders.
+Additionally, we work with front line health workers to inform people of our services.
 Participants may also sign up via text message, according to the instructions here.

 Who manages and sends the sms messages?